 3. Vacationing in Rhode Island with the fam.
 I was only here for a few days with my mom, aunt and cousin, but we saw as much of Providence + surrounding cities as humanly possible.
 Talk about taking advantage of every minute!
 We were on the go constantly seeing new things, touring cool places, and eating at awesome restaurants + dessert joints.
 To see the full recap, check out “The Best of Providence, Rhode Island.”

 4. Visiting my hot hapa bf in Frisco.
 I don’t get to see Robby (scenicpath on IG) very much so our time together’s always extra special – long distance is a b*tch for real.
 I wouldn’t do it for ANYONE else.
 Anywho, I ended up going to CA right after my concert in the Poconos because it was his birthday!
 We got an obscene amount of dimsum at Ton Kiang for brunch and then binge-watched horror movies, ate Giorgio’s pizza (aka the best pizza I’ve ever tasted), and sipped on his favorite Butter Chardonnay to celebrate.
 Have any of you guys tried distance?
 If yes, what was your experience like?

 5. Launching the Nomtastic Foods blog.
 I don’t know if you guys know about my second instagram account, but Robby and I launched Nomtastic Foods together a few months ago.
 Follow for serious food porn and watch us eat our way through the DMV and SF bay area.
 We’ll be sharing new posts on the blog every Monday and Thursday highlighting the best of both areas so stay tuned!

-Anddd that’s it, folks – the best of summer 2017!
+Anddd that’s it, folks – 2017’s summer highlights!
 What are some of your memorable moments?
 Let me know by commenting below.